rhosocial/yii2-organization/docs/guide/usage-org-profile-member-trait.md

 ## Preparation

-We strongly recommend that you declare your own Models, use trait in your `User`:
+We strongly recommend that you declare your own Models, and use trait in your `User`:

 Organization:
 ```php